DLHub-Argonne/dlhub_sdk/docs/servable-types.rst

     model_info = KerasModel.create_model('model.h5', ["y"])

-Additionally, if the weights and architecture files are separate, you can specify it like so:
+Models with weights and architecture as separate files can be described using:

 .. code-block:: python

 	model_info = KerasModel.create_model('model.h5', ["y"], arch_path='arch.json')

-Keras also allows users to add there own custom objects to there models for any custom operation that have trainable weights.
+Keras also allows users to add their own custom layers to there models for any custom operation that has trainable weights.
 Use this when the Keras Lambda layer does not apply.
-In keras, these layers can be added when loading the model:
+In Keras, these layers can be added when loading the model:

 .. code-block:: python

 	model = load_model('model.h5', custom_objects={'CustomLayer': CustomLayer})

-In dlhub, the same thing can be achived with the add_custom_object method, which takes the name and class of the custom layer:
+Adding custom layers to a DLHub description can be achived with the add_custom_object method, which takes the name and class of the custom layer:

 .. code-block:: python

 	model_info.add_custom_object('CustomLayer', CustomLayer)

-See more info on creating custom keras layers `here <https://keras.io/layers/writing-your-own-keras-layers/>`_.
+See more info on creating custom Keras layers `here <https://keras.io/layers/writing-your-own-keras-layers/>`_.

 The DLHub SDK reads the architecture in the HDF5 file and determines the inputs and outputs automatically: